zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 4.10.4 =
+* Add ability to search subscriber table by subscription and plan ID
+* Update subscriber table query to work with large database of users
+* Add leaky_paywall_paypal_args filter for editing paypal args before sending them to paypal
+* Update nag message and subscribe card styles
+* Add user profile fields for Leaky Paywall to an individual user page in the admin
+* Add hooks and filters needed for trials
+* General bug fixes

 = 4.10.3 =
 * Fixed bug causing multiple charges for same checkout